mteu/typo3-typed-extconf/README.md

 **Parameters:**
 - `default` (mixed, optional): Default value if configuration key is missing
 - `path` (string, optional): Custom configuration path using dot notation (e.g., 'api.endpoint')
 - `required` (bool, optional): Whether the configuration value is required (default: false)

 ## Configuration Structure

+Extension configuration in TYPO3 is typically stored in `config/system/settings.php` under the `$GLOBALS['TYPO3_CONF_VARS']['EXTENSIONS']` array, or in `config/system/additional.php` for custom configurations.
+The backend configuration interface allows administrators to modify these values, but all values are stored as strings regardless of their intended type.

 The extension expects TYPO3 extension configuration in the standard format.
 For example, in your extension's `ext_conf_template.txt`:

 ```
 # cat=basic; type=int+; label=Maximum items